project-open-data/project-open-data.github.io/schema.md

 systemOfRecords			| System of Records   | If the systems is designated as a system of records under the Privacy Act of 1974, provide the URL to the System of Records Notice related to this dataset.

-Further Metadata Field Guidance (alphabetical by POD field)
+Further Metadata Field Guidance (alphabetical by field)
 -------------------------------

 {: .table .table-striped}